UL - CSA

 3- What is OSHA?

 The general reference regulation for workplace safety is OSHA 29 CFR 1910 Occupational Safety and Health Standards; in particular, the main parts that concern machines are 29 CFR 1910 Subpart O (for mechanical aspects) and 29 CFR 1910 Subpart S (for electrical aspects).
 The requirements established within the regulation have the force of law.
-The federal regulation is aimed at users and employers (similarly to our legislative decree 81-08) and not directly at manufacturers.
-However, manufacturers must provide machines and equipment that comply with the regulations so that their customers can use them.
+The federal regulation is aimed at users and employers (similarly to our legislative decree 81-08) and not directly at manufacturers, manufacturers must however provide machines and equipment that comply with the regulations so that their customers can use them.

 4- Is UL certification similar to CE marking in Europe?

-The CE marking in Europe is mandatory and required by law.
+CE marking in Europe is mandatory and required by law.
 UL certification in the USA for machines is not mandatory, but voluntary.

 The CE marking in Europe is issued by the manufacturer without the intervention of third parties, in self-certification.
-UL certification in the USA is issued by a third party NRTL.
+The UL certification in the USA is issued by a third party NRTL.

 5- Is the CE marking accepted in the USA?